Its-aadhi/aoi.js-discord-bot/README.md

 client.login();
 ```

-Features
+## Features

-Responds to regular commands
+- Responds to regular commands
-Supports slash commands
+- Supports slash commands
-Provides server and user information
+- Provides server and user information
-Moderation commands (clear messages, kick, ban, mute, etc.)
+- Moderation commands (clear messages, kick, ban, mute, etc.)

-Examples
+## Examples
-Ping Command:
+- Ping Command:

-Regular: !ping
+  - Regular: `!ping`
-Slash: /ping
+  - Slash: `/ping`
-Hello Command:
+- Hello Command:

-Regular: !hello
+  - Regular: `!hello`
-Slash: /hello
+  -Slash: `/hello`
-Server Info Command:
+- Server Info Command:

-Slash: /serverinfo
+  - Slash: `/serverinfo`
-User Info Command:
+- User Info Command:

-Slash: /userinfo
+  - Slash: `/userinfo`
-Troubleshooting
+## Troubleshooting
-Bot not responding to commands:
+- Bot not responding to commands:

-Ensure the bot has the necessary permissions in the server.
+  - Ensure the bot has the necessary permissions in the server.
-Check the bot token in the .env file.
+  - Check the bot token in the .env file.
-Verify that the bot is running and connected to the server.
+  - Verify that the bot is running and connected to the server.
-Slash commands not working:
+- Slash commands not working:

-Ensure the bot has the applications.commands scope enabled.
+  - Ensure the bot has the applications.commands scope enabled.
-Check if the slash commands are registered properly.
+  - Check if the slash commands are registered properly.
-Contributing
+## Contributing
 Feel free to submit issues or pull requests if you find any bugs or have suggestions for new features.

-Credits
+## Credits
-Aoi.js - The library used to build the bot
+- Aoi.js - The library used to build the bot
-@akarui/aoi.db - Database library
+- @akarui/aoi.db - Database library
-License
+## License
 This project is licensed under the MIT License.